techiescamp/how-to-mlops/README.md

 As Devops engineers, we understand the complete life cycle of an application from development to production.
 It includes CI/CD, logging, monitoring, alerting, etc.

 In the same way, for MLOPS, a DevOps engineer should understand the ML application lifecycle and core concepts around it.
-It enables the DevOps engineer to practice its principle when multiple teams are involved.
+It enables the DevOps engineer to collaborate when multiple ML teams are involved.

 Following are the key teams involved in MLOPS